Met Police launch major operation to arrest suspected climate change protesters | ITV News

 Met Police launch major operation to arrest suspected climate change protesters

-The Metropolitan Police have launched a “significant” operation to identify and arrest climate change protesters suspected of planning “reckless and serious” motorway disruption as Cop27 gets underway.
+A “significant” operation to identify and arrest climate change protesters suspected of planning “reckless and serious” motorway disruption has begun in London as COP27 gets underway.

 Mr Twist said: “Our investigation has strong reason to suspect the Just Stop Oil group intend to disrupt major motorway road networks which would risk serious harm to the public, with reckless action to obstruct the public on a large scale.